 Be inspired by style icons

-- Actress and humanitarian Audrey Hepburn was known for her gamine, effervescent style, with capri pants, boatneck tops and slip-on loafers some of her wardrobe staples.
+- Actor and humanitarian Audrey Hepburn was known for her gamine, effervescent style.
+Name your baby Audrey, and she's just bound to show up in capri pants, boatneck tops and slip-on loafers, right?

-- Socialite Babe Paley showed women how to mix high and low fashion in the 50s.
+- Socialite Babe Paley showed women how to mix high and low fashion in the '50s.
+You may not want a baby named "Babe," but "Paley" is a great pick for any gender.

-- The original clotheshorse, Nan Kempner is rumored to have never missed a show in Paris over the span of four decades.
+- The original clotheshorse, Nan Kempner, is rumored to have never missed a fashion show in Paris — over the span of four decades.

-- Studio 54 regular Bianca Jagger was one of the high-glam style icons of the 70s: always modern, always unique, always 100 percent rock-and-roll.
+- Studio 54 regular Bianca Jagger was one of the high-glam style icons of the '70s: always modern, always unique, always 100 percent rock 'n' roll.

-- Model and actress Lily Cole, who first posed for Vogue at age 16, knows how to make boho chic work.
+- Model and actor Lily Cole, who first posed for Vogue at age 16, knows how to make boho chic work.

-- Model Lauren Hutton had a stripped-back, effortless approach to fashion: the original all-American girl.
+- Model Lauren Hutton has a stripped-back, effortless approach to fashion; she's the original all-American girl.

 - Princess Diana brought style to the royal family and put British fashion firmly on the worldwide map.
 Other stylish Dianas include glamorous singer Diana Ross and Bazaar editor Diana Vreeland.

-- Model and actress Cara Delevingne's personal style has evolved with her career.
+- Model and actor Cara Delevingne's personal style has evolved endlessly along with her career.

 - Nobody does a killer off-duty outfit quite like model Miranda Kerr.